Ricky Morton: Late career (2003–present)

-Since leaving TNA, Morton wrestles all over the independent circuit in the Southeast and on the East Coast and often wins regional titles.
+Since leaving TNA, Morton has wrestled all over the independent circuit in the Southeast and on the East Coast and often wins regional titles.
 Occasionally, he teams with Gibson as the Rock 'N Roll Express.
-In 2003/2004, he, along with Robert Gibson, joined the All World Wrestling league/Big Time Wrestling.
+In 2003–2004, he, along with Robert Gibson, joined the All World Wrestling league and Big Time Wrestling.
 On March 31, 2007, in Logan, West Virginia, Morton defeated Bobby Eaton in an NWA Legends Match during ASW's Rumble In The Jungle show.
 On April 27, 2007, in Memphis, Tennessee, at the PMG Clash of Legends event put on by Memphis Wrestling, Morton and Kid Kash captured the MW Southern Tag Team Championship, defeating Too Cool II.
 On June 30, 2007, The Rock & Roll Express (Ricky and Todd Morton) beat Big and Tasty (Sweet William Valentine and Playboy Mike Trusty) to win the AWA Supreme Tag Team titles.
 On October 24, 2007, The Rock & Roll Express lost the AWA Supreme Tag Team Titles to Chaos Theory (Khris Kaliber and Karma).
 On January 4, 2014, Morton defeated Chase Owens to win the NWA World Junior Heavyweight Championship.
 He re-lost the title to Owens on March 7.

 In 2014, Morton opened a wrestling school, The School of Morton, in Chuckey, Tennessee.
 The School of Morton also operates a promotion called SOM Live, with a weekly web series SOM 5:05 Live.

 In 2016, The Rock N' Roll Express made a special appearance as part of TNA's weekly televised program Impact Wrestlings Total Nonstop Deletion episode, where they took part in the Tag Team Apocalypto match along with other tag teams.

 In 2017, The Rock N' Roll Express were inducted into the WWE Hall of Fame.

 The team made their New Japan Pro-Wrestling debut during the Fighting Spirit Unleashed 2019 event, 3 events promoted by NJPW in the United States.

 In 2019, Morton and Gibson wrestled three bouts for New Japan Pro-Wrestling and also appeared in All Elite Wrestling.

 The Rock N Roll Express participated in the 2019 edition of the Jim Crockett Cup, but were defeated by The Briscoe Brothers in the first round.
 During the NWA television tapings on October 1, 2019, they won the NWA World Tag Team Championship.
 In January 2020, Morton entered a rivalry with Nick Aldis, leading to a Heavyweight Championship match on NWA Powerrr which Morton lost.

+Morton continues to be an active wrestler on the independent circuit, averaging 28 matches per year since 2020, including matches for Game Changer Wrestling and Juggalo Championship Wrestling.